Hjorthdx/PythonFeatureCreepBot/README.md

 # DiscordKarmaBot
-Discord bot that can keep track of user reactions and add karma to each person based on the emojis that other users react to their posts with
+Discord bot that can keep track of user reactions.
+User reactions will be stored on a database in form of karma to see who is the meme lord.

 Incoming features:
 Pomodoro timer